pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Running JaxPlan from the Command Line
 -------------------

-A basic shell script is provided to run JaxPlan on a specific problem instance:
+A command line app is provided to run JaxPlan on a specific problem instance:

 .. code-block:: shell